orchid00/git_for_humans/001_activity.md

+We have 5 min to get to know each other.

 Activity 1

-We have 5 min to get to know each other
-First, read each point and think about the answers for each question.
+First, read each point and think about one answer for each question.
-Then one by one will answer one question at the time in the circle.
+Then, one by one will answer one question at the time in the circle.
-Starts the person who arrived first and goes to the right.
+The person who arrived first starts and continues to the right.

 - One word to describe yourself
 - Your name or nickname